ImnIrdst/iiVisu/README.md

 - `onSeeking` : Receives a callback for the action needed to happen during the seeking process and contains current time position of the visualizer.

 - `onFinishedSeeking`: Receives a callback for the action needed to happen after the seeking finishes and contains time position of the visualizer and a variable for deciding whether you need to resume player after seeking or not.

+- `seekOver(amount)`: Moves visualizer's cursor `amount` ahead/back and notifies using `onAnimateToPositionFinished` callback.

+- `seekTo(position)`: Moves visualizer's cursor to `position` and notifies using `onAnimateToPositionFinished` callback.

+- `onAnimateToPositionFinished`: Receives a callback for the action needed to happen after the moving to position finishes and contains time position of the visualizer and a variable for deciding whether you need to resume player after seeking or not.

 ## License
 MIT.
 See the [LICENSE](https://github.com/ImnIrdst/iiVisu/blob/main/LICENSE) file for details.